February 23. Today's Birthdays

 Abilfaiz Idirisov (1930-2019) – a prominent scholar, publicist, writer and professor, honored worker of Kazakhstan.

-Marat Osipov (1960) – honored member of the National Security Committee of Kazakhstan, Lieutenant General.
+Marat Osipov (1960) – Deputy Chiarman of the National Security Committee of Kazakhstan.

 Saparbek Nurpeisov (1960) – head of the Public Interest Protection Service of the General Prosecutor’s Office of Kazakhstan.